Have your say on how to shape the future of Monmouthshire

 RESIDENTS in Monmouthshire are being invited to help shape the future of the county by submitting their views in a survey.

-Part of a Gwent-wide initiative, the Gwent Public Services Board - a collaboration of public and voluntary sector services – is looking for feedback to ask what works well, and what could be better in the area’s communities.
+Part of a Gwent-wide initiative, the Gwent Public Services Board - a collaboration of public and voluntary sector services – is looking for feedback on what works well, and what could be better in the area’s communities.

 Responses will, they say, ensure plans and projects target things that matter most to residents.